No3x/javafx-boilerplate-hibernate-lifecycles/README.md

 - h2 database is created, schema is created automatically.
 See `persistence.xml`
 - jpa guice provider
 - GenericDAO sample
+- Lifecycle of association in real world use cases: GUI

-This project is not meant to be a full fleged template.
+This project is not meant to be a full fledged template.
 Rather it is a snapshot of a bigger project I'm working on.
 The key-features are ported into this template.
 For it contains bugs and misconceptions.
 Especially the included GenericDAO needs further work.

 There are a vast of libraries included: